V-Sekai/manuals/decisions/20230620-doi-github.md

-# A Potential Solution for V-Sekai's Identifier Assignment Challenge
+# Proposed: A Potential Solution for V-Sekai's Identifier Assignment Challenge

 ## Metadata